 - Unused grants must be returned by the end of the 12-month period.

-- Should your organization be awarded a Delta Community Philanthropic Fund grant, you will need to submit an impact report at the close of your grant period.
-This document will highlight goals achieved, impact made and the return on investment (ROI) made by Delta Community and your organization.
+- Should your organization be awarded a Delta Community Credit Union Philanthropic Fund Grant, you will need to submit an impact report at the close of your grant period.
+This document will highlight your 2024 goals achieved, impact made and the return on investment (ROI) made by Delta Community and your organization.

 Priority will be given to organizations that meet grant criteria and align with our mission to help families manage their household finances and improve the physical and financial well-being of young people.
-Strong consideration will be given to those organizations which have programming in the following:
+Strong consideration will be given to those organizations with programming in at least one of the following areas:

 - Financial Literacy/Financial Education